One Minute Takeaway

 What is a maternity leave plan?

-- Create an equitable environment – Offering maternity leave is important to women’s equity because if not granted, it drives women who choose to become mothers out of the workforce.
+- Create an equitable environment – Offering maternity leave is important to women’s equity because, if not granted, it drives women who choose to become mothers out of the workforce.
 It also widens the gender wage gap.

 - Business continuity – A set policy helps managers manage expectations for how many weeks an employee will be away and plan how work will be re-allocated and resume when the team member returns.

-- Recruitment and retention tool – In a recent study, SHRM found that a company’s practice of offering paid parental leave impacted recruitment by 55% and retention by 58%.
-This benefit enforces a culture where work is balanced and provides clarity to employees who are planning families.
+- Recruitment and retention tool –SHRM found that a company’s practice of offering paid parental leave improved recruitment by 55% and retention by 58%.
+This benefit enforces a culture where work and personal lives are balanced and provides clarity to employees who are planning families.